 Many arbitrations involve competition law claims.
 In arbitration proceedings that involve contracts, one party may claim that a particular contractual provision is anticompetitive, or that market power or abusive conduct has distorted the market in a manner that is relevant to the question facing the tribunal.
-For example, we have seen competition issues raised in disputes over the review of prices in major long-term contracts for the sale or purchase of energy.
-Competition claims can also arise in investor-state disputes, as when the state’s actions or omissions are alleged to distort competition.
-Below we address several issues that are relevant to the calculation of damages from competition claims: the determination of market shares, calculating overcharges in price-fixing and monopolisation cases, and finally a prominent recent debate on whether awards for damages in investor-state disputes can themselves lead to distortions of competition or set adverse precedent that would undermine the future enforcement of competition law.
+We have seen competition issues raised in disputes over the review of prices in major long-term contracts for the sale or purchase of energy.
+Competition claims can also arise in investor–state disputes, as when the state’s actions or omissions are alleged to distort competition.
+Below we address two key issues that are relevant to the calculation of damages from competition claims: the determination of market shares, and calculating overcharges in price-fixing and monopolisation cases.

 Determining market shares

 To estimate damages from a competition law claim, the expert must compare the financial position of the claimant under two alternative scenarios.
 One scenario is the actual scenario that reflects the distortions of the alleged anticompetitive conduct.
 The other scenario is inherently hypothetical: one in which the alleged anticompetitive conduct had never occurred.
 Market shares are relevant because the respondent’s alleged conduct may well have suppressed the market share of the claimant, so the damages analysis must assess the market share that the claimant could have reasonably expected to obtain in the absence of the disputed conduct.